Gayatri757/ChaloSafe/README.md

 # 🚦 ChaloSafe – Safe Route Recommendation System

-ChaloSafe is a web-based Safe Route Recommendation System that helps users estimate the relative safety of a travel route by combining crime data with route planning.
+ChaloSafe is a web-based **Safe Route Recommendation System** that helps users estimate the relative safety of a travel route by combining crime data with route planning.

-Unlike traditional navigation systems that primarily optimize travel time or distance, ChaloSafe considers nearby crime density to provide a route risk estimate, enabling users to make more informed travel decisions.
+Unlike traditional navigation systems that primarily optimize travel time or distance, ChaloSafe considers nearby crime density to estimate the **Route Risk** and help users make more informed travel decisions.

-This project was developed using **Python (Flask)** for the backend and **HTML, CSS, and JavaScript** for the frontend.
+The project is developed using **Python (Flask)** for the backend and **HTML, CSS, and JavaScript** for the frontend.

 ---

-## 📌 Problem Statement
+# 📌 Problem Statement

-Navigation applications usually recommend the fastest or shortest path without considering public safety.
+Most navigation applications recommend the fastest or shortest route without considering public safety.

-ChaloSafe addresses this problem by estimating the risk associated with a route using nearby crime statistics.
-The application calculates a Route Risk Score based on crime density around the generated path and presents the safest available route to the user.
+ChaloSafe addresses this limitation by analyzing nearby crime statistics and estimating the **Route Risk** for a journey.
+This allows users to choose routes that are not only efficient but also comparatively safer.

 ---

-## ✨ Features
+# ✨ Features

-- User Sign Up and Sign In (Browser Local Storage)
+- User Sign Up & Sign In (Browser Local Storage)
 - Search routes between any two locations
-- Supports multiple travel modes
+- Multiple travel modes
   - 🚗 Driving
   - 🚶 Walking
   - 🚴 Cycling
-- Convert location names into coordinates using Nominatim
+- Location geocoding using Nominatim API
-- Generate routes using OpenRouteService
+- Route generation using OpenRouteService
-- Interactive map visualization using Leaflet.js
+- Interactive route visualization using Leaflet.js
 - Route Risk estimation using nearby crime statistics
 - Displays:
   - Travel Time